 You may vote at any One Stop Early Voting site in your county during the One Stop Early Voting period, and may vote anywhere (given that you reside permanently in the county in which you intend to vote) utilizing Absentee by Mail as long as the ballot is returned to your county’s Board of Elections office.

-This is because on Election Day each polling place only has the registration list for their attached precinct, which is how the system is intended to work legally.
+This is because on Election Day in most NC counties each polling place only has the registration list for their attached precinct, which is how the system is intended to work legally.
 One Stop Early Voting sites are different because poll workers there have access to the entire county’s registration list.
 This is why anyone in the county can vote at any One Stop Early Voting site.

 The State Board of Elections in North Carolina maintains a very useful online registration lookup site, the Voter Search Tool.
 Using this tool, you can search for yourself using your first and last name, birth date, and registration status.
 The resulting record, if it corresponds to you, will display your precinct and voting place (along with a lot of other useful information such as your sample ballot).